 They are also highly intelligent and enjoy the attention that comes with being clicker-trained.
 Challenge their brain and keep them interested in life by teaching them tricks and games and providing them with interactive toys or puzzle toys that will reward them with kibble or treats when they learn how to manipulate them.

 After three generations from the original crossing, the breed usually acquires a gentle domestic cat temperament; however, for the typical pet owner, a Bengal cat kept as a pet should be at least four generations (F4) removed from the leopard cat.
-The so-called foundation cats from the first three filial generations of breeding (F1F3) are usually reserved for breeding purposes or the specialty pet home environment.
 Bengals are known for liking water, and require a large amount of attention to keep them happy.
 Bengals also enjoy playing, and have been recorded jumping over 5 feet from the ground.

-The main features of the Far Eastern cats are their hyperactivity, curious and communicability.
-Likewise, we love the Tiger cats for their eternal devotion.
-Further, these cats will follow all of your steps throughout the all your apartment to not leave you alone.
-So, basically, they are really active cats, which just cant live without your lovely attention.
+We love the cats for their eternal devotion.
+Further more, these cats will follow all of your steps throughout your apartment to not leave you alone.
+So, basically, they are really active cats, who just cant live without your attention.
 Also, it is worth to note their impossibility and amazing leopard coloring, that give them insolence and wild grace.
-Therefore, if you want to bring this tiger cat home, you cant do without a couple of toys and endless attention to make them happy.
+Therefore, if you want to bring this leopard cat home, you cant go without a couple of toys and endless attention to make them happy.